rosmord/jsesh/00_Documents/UML/analysis/drawingPrefs.md

 ## About HieroglyphsDrawer

+Note : we use preferences there, but what is actually in the preferences might be the **folder** containing the signs, not the whole object.

-It's used :
+`HieroglyphsDrawer` is currently used :

 - To change smallBodyUsed: should not be done at this level !!!!
   - either the drawer itself chooses sign body, or it's an attribute passed to the method.

-- to get the height of A1
+- to get the current height of A1

 - retrieved directly from VisitComplexLigatures from SimpleLayout and visitHieroglyph (quite logical)!